ashki23/Python-notes/python-str.md

 ## {'b': 12, 'c': 20}
 ```

-For another example, let's consider a list of dictionaries including production rate of two products, id 23 and id 35, in years 2005 and 2010:
+For another example, let’s consider a list of dictionaries including
+production rate of two products, id 23 and id 35, in years 2005 and
+2010:

 ``` python
 exmp = [{'id':23,'year':2005,'production':2305},{'id':35,'year':2005,'production':3505},{'id':23,'year':2010,'production':2310},{'id':35,'year':2010,'production':3510}]
 ```

-We can make a dictionary of production rates for each `id_year` combination such that:
+We can make a dictionary of production rates for each `id_year`
+combination such that:

 ``` python
 dict_ = {}
 for i in exmp: